stavalfi/era-ci/README.md

 ### How To Use

-1. Create a `nc.config.ts` file as a root file.
+1. Create a `era-ci.config.ts` file as a root file.
    - Look at an example of this monorepo for how to write the configurations.
 2. Create a `test` script in every package.
-3. Run NC locally: `node --unhandled-rejections=strict node_modules/@era-ci/core/dist/src/index.js --config-file ./nc.config.ts`
+3. Run NC locally: `node --unhandled-rejections=strict node_modules/@era-ci/core/dist/src/index.js --config-file ./era-ci.config.ts`

 #### Use In Managed CI Systems